OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 // wire up the microcontroller outputs to the shift register
 // have all shift register outputs connected to an LED circuit

+For this circuit, we will need the 74HC595 shift register and 8 LEDS with 8 current limiting resistors.

 ### Hooking up the Components

 //  * talk about how the IC should be plugged in across the channel of the breadboard (have this note in a markdown file so it can be easily reused)

 //  * explain all of the wiring from microcontroller->shift reg
 //    * explain each of the lines running from the Omega and what they do - according to the names from the controlling a shift register section

 ## Writing the Code